anqiubc/R-package-wrapper-to-the-weather-API/contributions.md

 # Summary of Contributions

+We welcome all contributions to this project!
+All contributors must abide by our [code of conduct](CODE_OF_CONDUCT.md).

-Below, briefly describe the specific contribution(s) each team member (including yourself) made to your project.
+Below, briefly describe the specific contribution(s) each team member (including yourself) made to our project.
-Both partners should contribute to this file from their own perspectives.
-Point form is fine, but you should use the following format:

 ## Group Work

-Similar to the first mini project, everything went well and we learn a lot from each other.
+Everything went well and we learn a lot from each other.
 Each member actively and equally contributed to the project.
 We enjoy working together and supporting each other throughout this project.
-We were able to collaborate more as the understanding was build up in the mini project 1 which helped us a lot in carrying out this project.
+We were able to collaborate more which helped us a lot in carrying out this project.
 Also, we helped each other and took guidance whenever we thought we need help.
 Overall it was a combined efforts and as a result we are able to deliver the efficient project on time.

 ## Contributions

-Describe your dataset: Aishwarya Sharma
-Load the dataset: Evelyn Sugihermanto, Xin Tian,Aishwarya Sharma Explore your dataset: Evelyn Sugihermanto
-Initial thoughts: Evelyn Sugihermanto
-Wrangling: Xin Tian
-Research questions: Aishwarya Sharma, Evelyn Sugihermanto, Xin Tian Data analysis and visualizations: Aishwarya Sharma, Evelyn Sugihermanto, Xin Tian Summary and conclusions: Aishwarya Sharma, Evelyn Sugihermanto, Xin Tian Follow-up research questions: Aishwarya Sharma, Evelyn Sugihermanto, Xin Tian Present and record the results: Aishwarya Sharma, Evelyn Sugihermanto, Xin Tian Edit the contributions.md file: Aishwarya Sharma, Evelyn Sugihermanto, Xin Tian
+Development: Anqi, Evelyn, Val, Xin

+Testing: Anqi, Evelyn, Val, Xin

+Documentation: Anqi, Evelyn, Val, Xin

+Project configuration: Anqi, Evelyn, Val, Xin

+Integration: Anqi, Evelyn, Val, Xin

+CircleCI configuration: Anqi, Evelyn, Val, Xin

 ### {Aishwarya Sharma}'s Contributions